jaknap/MentalModels-REST-API/README.md

 The server is built using Node.js, taking help of the Express dependency to serve the data when you hit the API endpoint.

-The API is running on the Heroku platform.
+The API is hosted on the Heroku platform.
 Here's a live link of one of the Mental Models returning by accessing the API: https://shrouded-atoll-30731.herokuapp.com/api/v1/mm/mes